DM8tyProgrammer/mighty-snippets/json-unmapped-fields.md

 keywords: 'json, java, jackson, objectmapper,JsonAnySetter,unmapped fields, unmapped fields with Jackson, unmapped fields with objectmapper'
 description: 'Jackson provides @JsonAnySetter for collecting unmapped or unrecognized fields.'
 datePublished: '2019-12-07'
-lastModified: '2020-01-19'
+lastModified: '2022-03-01'
 ---

-[Jackson](https://github.com/FasterXML/jackson) is a popular Java library to convert JSON to Java Object.
-It maps JSON field with object field by name or mapping provided by `@JsonProperty`.
+[Jackson](https://github.com/FasterXML/jackson) is a well-known Java library for converting JSONs into Java Objects.
+It maps JSON fields with object fields by name or mapping provided by `@JsonProperty`.

-Jackson provides [`@JsonAnySetter`](https://fasterxml.github.io/jackson-annotations/javadoc/2.4/com/fasterxml/jackson/annotation/JsonAnySetter.html) for collecting _unmapped_ or _unrecognized_ fields.
+Jackson provides an annotation named [`@JsonAnySetter`](https://fasterxml.github.io/jackson-annotations/javadoc/2.4/com/fasterxml/jackson/annotation/JsonAnySetter.html) for collecting _unmapped_ or _unrecognized_ fields.
+This annotation is applied to a method having key-value pairs as arguments.

+## In action
+Consider a class `Profile` that might have unmapped fields:
 ```java

 class Profile {